andrewctaylor/andrewctaylor/README.md

-## Che out my personal website --> https://andrewctaylor.github.io/webportfolio/index.html#
+## Check out my personal website --> https://andrewctaylor.github.io/webportfolio/index.html#

 <!--
 **andrewctaylor/andrewctaylor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.